 The spire is hard to miss with its three heads.
 Scramble up into the middle of the spires, and climb the side facing Queen Pin(the larger mass of spires away from the Cathedral Spires).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tricouni Nail/Cerberus:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tricouni Nail/Cerberus: